Where are they now? England’s XI from their Euro 2012 defeat to Italy

 Carroll could be brutally effective on his day, but that day was nowhere near as often as it could have been.
 Carroll moved to West Ham after the Euros where he could never get a run of games going before breaking down.

-He scored 34 goals over seven seasons for the Hammers before a return to boyhood club Newcastle United in 2019.
-The pony-tailed striker is now a free agent.
+He scored 34 goals over seven seasons for the Hammers before returning to boyhood club Newcastle United in 2019 for two seasons.